nomoixyz/vulcan/docs/src/examples/commands/example.md

 ### Reuse a command

-This example shows how reuse a command with different arguments
+Reuse a command with different arguments

 ```solidity
 // SPDX-License-Identifier: MIT